16 Top-Rated Museums in Columbus, Ohio

 Stop in for a public glassblowing demonstration from member artists or register for a class if you have more time to learn glass art techniques for yourself.
 Glass Axis hosts a number of public events throughout the year, which are great times to visit.
 The gift shop is full of unique glass products, from jewelry to home décor.

 Address: 610 W. Town Street, Columbus, Ohio

-One of the newest additions to the museum is a replica of a Cryolophosaurus Ellioti, a 24-foot-long early Jurassic dinosaur fossil.
-The museum is free and has many collections that will spark your curiosity about earth's natural history.
+One of the most popular additions to the museum is a replica of a Cryolophosaurus Ellioti, a 24-foot-long early Jurassic dinosaur fossil.
+The museum is free and has many collections that will spark your curiosity about Earth's natural history.

 Address: 155 S. Oval Mall, Orton Hall Ohio State University, Columbus, Ohio

 Many great artists come out of Ohio, and the Ohio Craft Museum showcases a variety of art genres.
 Walk through the museum to see examples of artwork, from ceramic, fiber, wood, and glass.

 There are several permanent collections, including one on clay sculptures and another on creative jewelry.
 There are exhibitions throughout the year focusing on different types of mediums and artists.